Video games are fun. You know it. I know it.

 Other examples include games that allow you to pass a level and move on, but offer multiple achievement levels within.
 Meaning, sure, you did the bare minimum to move on, but you can go back and strive for something more than clearing the lowest bar.

 Think back to Super Mario 64, where there were multiple stars to collect in a particular level.
 You could pass a level by collecting one of the stars, but could only obtain the last star by beating the level boss, etc. (Did you know Mario's iconic mustache was put in place so players could see the character's nose?
-Check out our other video game facts & trivia.)
+Check out our other video game facts and gaming trivia questions.)

 The ability to level up and keep on going